 - This is the sexual attitude of most "immigrants" in Palimpsest.
 They don't care who they're sleeping with.
 The person is just a way to the city.

-- Mack Bolan meets a porn actress in San Francisco, who casually offers to have sex with him.
+- The Executioner.
+Mack Bolan meets a porn actress in San Francisco who casually offers to have sex with him.
 Bolan isn't interested, and she realises she's turned him off with her 'sex is natural' approach.
 Bolan points out that even animals have courtship rituals.

 - Subverted by Monica and Walter in Big Trouble.
 Walter being a Dumb Muscle cop with obvious hots for his partner, she at one point bluntly asks him if he wants to have sex with her.
 Now living the male dream of having the question asked without all that "courting" nonsense, she then completely crushes him by making it clear that she doesn't want to.

 - Star Trek's Seven of Nine: "Do you wish to copulate?"
-This was apparently one of the two scenes Jeri Ryan read in her audition (and she admits hating to this day.)
+This was apparently one of the two scenes Jeri Ryan read in her audition (and she admits hating to this day).
+Amusingly Harry, who actually had been trying to seduce her, panics and retreats at this point.

 - Anya in Buffy the Vampire Slayer.
 The first time she slept with Xander started with her taking her dress off while his back was turned and telling him to "Please remove your clothes now."
-He went along with it because, hey, "still more romantic than Faith."
-This made it a bit harder for her to explain that she was actually interested in a relationship later on.
+He went along with it because, hey, "still more romantic than Faith" (who took Xander's virginity, then booted him out the door).
+This made it a bit harder for Anya to explain that she was actually interested in a relationship later on.

-- Often applies to Samantha of Sex and the City; she often knows (and wants) things will head this way, so she'll say some variant of "Let's just screw already..."
+- Often applies to Samantha of Sex and the City: she often expects (and wants) things to head this way, so she'll say some variant of "Let's just screw already..."

 - The Big Bang Theory (Subverted): Sheldon is in teleconference with Amy's mother when he says that he would like to have sex with her daughter's vagina.
 All without blushing in the least.
 Later, he asks Amy if it would be okay for her to actually copulate... followed by a Bazinga!.
 Subverted in that he is not uncomfortable about talking about sex, but he would never ever do it.